Local Government Budget Officials Everywhere: Sorry, Excel, It’s Not Me, It’s You

 Just ok is not enough when it comes to your city’s budget.
 It’s understandably frustrating when residents have to dig into a 300-page PDF budget book to learn how their tax dollars are being spent.
 It can lead to residents becoming disengaged from the budgeting process – the exact opposite of what a city that promotes transparency wants to happen.
 Ideally, residents not only read the budget, but are involved in the process for developing it by learning about, and voting on, important issues.

-Streamlining your budget process and creating a readable, interactive, quality budget book means a better experience both for city officials and residents.
+Streamlining your budgeting process and creating a readable, interactive, quality budget book means a better experience both for city officials and residents.
 Your government is saving time by adopting a simple, efficient, and accurate process for creating budgets, and residents can understand budget data that used to be confusing and frustrating.

 You Demand Too Much Of My Time